PSMF Cabbage Dumplings

 • In a large pot of boiling salted water, blanch cabbage leaves until tender, about 1 minute.

 • Cut each cabbage leaf in half lengthwise and remove the core.
-Place about one tablespoon of pork mixture onto one end of a leaf and roll up tightly, tucking in sides.
+Place about one tablespoon of pork mixture onto one end of a leaf and roll up tightly, tucking in the sides.
 Repeat with remaining pork and cabbage.

 • In a large skillet over medium heat, heat olive oil.
 Working in batches, add dumplings, seam side down and cook until golden, about 2 minutes.